 The new 105-minute film Sing Sing is about life inside Sing Sing Correctional Facility, perhaps the most infamous maximum security prison in America, perhaps the world.
 It’s the infamous place where Julius and Ethel Rosenberg were executed in 1953 as “atomic spies” at the height of the McCarthyite Red Scare.

-The context of the film is the prison’s Rehabilitation Through the Arts program, designed to help inmates overcome personal traumas and get in closer touch with their feelings, achieve a sense of purpose and make something beautiful and meaningful of their lives, develop personal management skills, and be of service to their fellow prisoners.
+The context of the film is the prison’s Rehabilitation Through the Arts program, designed to help these incarcerated men overcome personal traumas and get in closer touch with their feelings, achieve a sense of purpose and make something beautiful and meaningful of their lives, develop personal management skills, and be of service to their fellow prisoners.
 The film centers around RTA’s stage company at Sing Sing, which mounts two large-scale productions each year.

 The film is based on The Sing Sing Follies by John H. Richardson, and Breakin’ the Mummy’s Code by Brent Buell.